Invariant Probabilistic Prediction: Empirical results

 where $x$ is the vector of expressions of the $9$ covariate genes, and perform estimation with LogS and SCRPS as loss functions.
 Figure \ref{fig:stability_pvals} illustrates the training risks of above versions of IPP as a function of the penalty parameter, and the corresponding p-values for testing equality of training risks.
 For the LogS, a significance level of $\alpha$ between $0.05$ and $0.1$ would select a penalty parameter between $20$ and $30$.
 For the SCRPS a value of about $50$ is required to achieve non-significant difference between training risks.

 As an extension, we apply IPP with the model \eqref{eq:model} in full generality.
 Specifically, we adopt a model $Y = f_{\theta}(X,\varepsilon)$ with a nonlinear function $f_{\theta}(X, \varepsilon)$ parametrized by neural networks, taking as arguments the covariates $X$ and multivariate Gaussian $\varepsilon$ representing the noise.
 A probabilistic prediction $\pi_{y|x}$ is obtained by resampling the noise $\varepsilon$ while fixing $X=x$.
 Such general parametrizations of probabilistic predictions have been used in the literature~\citep{shen2023engression}, and due to the flexibility of the function class for $f_{\theta}$, the choice of the distribution of $\varepsilon$, here specified as Gaussian, usually has no impact on the outcome distribution.
 In this general setting, the conditional distribution does not have a closed-form density so we cannot evaluate the LogS explicitly, but the generative nature of this model enables estimation of the SCRPS by sampling.
 Thus, we apply IPP with the SCRPS as the loss function, and refer to this as a neural network implementation (NN) of IPP with SCRPS.
-The details of hyperparameters for model training are given in Appendix~\ref{sec:experimental_details}.
+Implementation details for all methods in this section are in Appendix \ref{sec:experimental_details}.

-As a competitor for probabilistic prediction, we apply distributional anchor regression \citep{Kook2022} with $F_{y|x}(z) = \Phi(h(z) - \beta^{\top}x)$ for a strictly increasing function $h$ parametrized with Bernstein polynomials and estimated jointly with $\beta$.
+As a competitor for probabilistic prediction, we apply distributional anchor regression \citep{Kook2022} with $F_{y|x}(z) = \Phi\{h(z) - \beta^{\top}x\}$ for a strictly increasing function $h$ parametrized with Bernstein polynomials and estimated jointly with $\beta$.
 Due to optimization problems with large data sets, we had to exclude the observational environment for this method, and to ensure a fair comparison, Appendix \ref{sec:add_figures} includes a figure of the prediction error when IPP is also applied without the observational environment, where the advantage over distributional anchor regression remains similar.
+Furthermore, we generate conformal prediction intervals with the methods by \citet{Cauchois2024} and \citet[Algorithm 2]{Ai2024}, applied on only the observational environment, abbreviated as ``Conformal (obs)'' and ``Conformal (weighted, obs)'' in the figures.
+In Appendix \ref{sec:add_figures}, we also test the effect of pooling all training environments for conformal prediction.
+Unlike all other methods, \citet{Ai2024} require samples of the test data covariates during training.